Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="set-wireguard-tunnel-state"></a>
 ### Set Wireguard Tunnel State
 If you have [Wireguard](https://play.google.com/store/apps/details?id=com.wireguard.android) installed, you can use the `setWireguardTunnelState` function to enable or disable a tunnel.
-Pass in the name of the tunnel as the first parameter, and as the second parameter pass `true` to enable the tunnel or `false` to disable it.
+Pass in the name of the tunnel as the first argument, and as the second argument pass `true` to enable the tunnel or `false` to disable it.

 ```js
 setWireguardTunnelState('my-tunnel', true);